prooph/docker-files/composer/README.md

 ## Composer with PHP 7.3
 Use the following image: `prooph/composer:7.3`.

-## Composer with PHP 7.2
-Use the following image: `prooph/composer:7.2`.

-## Composer with PHP 7.1
-Use the following image: `prooph/composer:7.1`.

 ## Composer with PHP ZTS 8.0
 Use the following image: `prooph/composer:8.0-zts`.